 Virtual assistants provide administrative, technical and/or creative services for a wide range of industries such as health care, legal, government and finance.
 You can own a virtual assistant business or work for a company that makes you available to clients.

-If you have a native-level proficiency in English and at least one other language, you can find work-from-home job opportunities with schools, hospitals, courts, corporations and other public and private sector entities.
+If you have a native-level proficiency in English and at least one other language, you can find work-from-home gigs with schools, hospitals, courts, corporations and other public and private sector entities.
 Interpreters work in a spoken language or sign language; translators work with written or audio documents.

-The BLS projects 19 percent growth in this field, which is much faster than average.
+The BLS projects 20 percent growth in this field through 2029, which is much faster than average.

 Median annual wage: $51,830